 AACSB International is one of higher education’s most prestigious and rigorous accrediting bodies, emphasizing a commitment to continuous improvement, innovation, engagement, and impact in business education.
 Less than 10 percent of business programs worldwide have this accreditation, highlighting the academic excellence of our College of Business at NDSU.

-The Management major is a four-year program with a curricular blend of general education, pre-professional course work, fundamental business knowledge (accounting, finance, management, marketing, and information systems), international exposure, and in-depth management-specific courses.
+The Management major is a four-year program with a curricular blend of general education, pre-major course work, fundamental business knowledge (accounting, finance, management, marketing, and information systems), international exposure, and in-depth management-specific courses.
 Students pursuing a Management major can also choose the Human Resource Management and/or Supply Chain Management tracks to advance their field-specific skills and knowledge.
 The program nurtures important business skills and managerial competencies including planning, organizing, problem-solving, analytical ability, communication, teamwork, and leadership.
 Management students are thus prepared to lead and perform in evolving landscapes of business enterprises and non-profit organizations.

 To provide a rigorous and relevant educational experience to our students, faculty in our program are highly qualified in their respective areas of expertise.
 Our faculty have been recognized for their teaching excellence by their students and colleagues and for their outstanding research by their peers.
 They employ a wide variety of instructional techniques and embed both classical and cutting-edge knowledge into their classes.
 They remain current in their fields by actively engaging in research and/or with firms and business professionals regarding their management practice, business challenges and issues.